 In some applications, it is important to reduce quiescent current during low power mode such as start up or burst.
 The \overline{LPM} pin reduces the quiescent current to support low power modes.
-When LPM is pulled low, the buckboost converter stops to operate and reduce additional power loss, and the supply current in the low-power mode is typically 80 μ A. Figure 17 indicates the low power mode operation.
-Once it is activated, V{NEG} will drop gradually and FAULT will become high.
-Only after the \overline{LPM} deactivates, the buck-boost converter will start up to build the V{NEG} , and $\overline{LMG341xR050}$ will be ready to operate within 1 ms.
+When LPM is pulled low, the buckboost converter stops to operate and reduce additional power loss, and the supply current in the low-power mode is typically 80 μ A. Figure 16 indicates the low power mode operation.
+Once it is activated, V{NEG} will recharge FAULT will become high.
+Only after the \overline{LPM} deactivates, the buck-boost converter begins to build the V{NEG} , and $\overline{LMG341xR150}$ begins to operate within 1 ms.

-Figure 17.
-LPM in and out
+Figure 16.
+LPM in and out Timing Diagram